OpenLI-NZ/openli/doc/CollectorDoc.md

 Valid values for the `hasher` option are `bidirectional` (default), `radius` and `balanced`.

+### X2/X3 Support
+OpenLI collectors now support being able to receive intercepted traffic using the X2/X3 standards (i.e. ETSI TS 102 221-2).

+To enable this feature, specify the IP address and port that you want your collector to listen on using the `x2x3inputs` configuration option.
+You may specify multiple X2/X3 listeners if desired, e.g. if you wanted to scale up your collector by adding multiple listeners and using X1 to spread your intercept targets across them.

-### ALU Mirror Configuration
+### Nokia Mirror Configuration
-If you are using OpenLI to translate the intercept records produced by Alcatel-Lucent devices into ETSI-compliant output, any collectors that are expected to receive mirrored copies of the ALU intercept records need to be able to identify which packets are encapsulated records to be translated.
+If you are using OpenLI to translate the intercept records produced by Alcatel-Lucent devices into ETSI-compliant output, any collectors that are expected to receive mirrored copies of the Nokia intercept records need to be able to identify which packets are encapsulated records to be translated.

-This is done by configuring the collector with a sequence of known sinks for the ALU intercept traffic under the 'alumirrors' top-level configuration option.
+This is done by configuring the collector with a sequence of known sinks for the Nokia intercept traffic under the 'alumirrors' top-level configuration option.
 Each sequence entry is defined using two parameters:
 * ip -- the IP address of the sink
-* port -- the port that the sink is listening on for ALU intercept records
+* port -- the port that the sink is listening on for Nokia intercept records

-Note that in this context, the sink refers to the destination IP address and port of the mirrored ALU traffic.
+Note that in this context, the sink refers to the destination IP address and port of the mirrored Nokia traffic.

 ### Juniper Mirror Configuration
 If you are using Juniper Packet Mirroring (a.k.a.
 JMirror) to mirror intercepted